Average mortgage rate: Everything you need to know

 One option is to refinance your home loan with a fixed-rate mortgage.
 This is best if you are concerned about an upcoming increase in your adjustable-rate mortgage (ARM).
 It will also help you make consistent monthly principal and interest payments.

-While there are ways that you can lower your mortgage rate, there are also factors that increase (and decrease) the average mortgage rate that are beyond your control.
-However, now that you know what a good mortgage rate is, why they are currently as high as they are, and what the predicted averages are, you will be able to make more informed decision to secure the best rate for you.
+While there are ways that you can lower your mortgage rate, there are also factors that increase and decrease the average mortgage rate that are beyond your control.
+But once you know what a good mortgage rate is, you will be able to make better informed decisions to secure the best rate for you.

 RELATED ARTICLES